detygon/akwaba/README.md

 ## Usage

-Akwaba is a PWA, you can serve the application by running:
+You can serve the application by running:

 ```shell
 $ npm run start:prod